Find the Best Credit Counselors for Debt Management

 Who's it best for: Consolidated Credit offers services to a wide population, but their special focus on mortgage and military counseling makes it a solid choice for those individuals.
 The company also offers a corporate financial wellness program.

-Best for bankruptcy counseling
+Great for bankruptcy counseling

 Greenpath Financial Wellness specializes in credit counseling, debt management programs and bankruptcy support.
 They offer free counseling and financial education, and their debt management program averages a monthly fee of $36, with most debts paid off within three to five years.